 What Is Aperture In Photography?

 Aperture is the measurement of the opening where the light and image comes in to the lens on your camera.
 This is often adjustable and measured in “f-stops”, that describe how open of closed the diaphragm is.
 The larger the aperture, the more light is able to be captured.
-As you move through the f-stops, each one either doubles or halves the amount of light captured by your camera, depending on the direction you chose.
+As you move through the f-stops, each one either doubles or halves the amount of light captured by your camera, depending on the direction you choose.
 The larger the number, such as f/8, means a smaller entrance point while a smaller number, such as f/2.8, means a larger opening.

 The human eye has an aperture of about 4mm, expanding to 8mm (f/2.1) in the dark and reducing to 2mm (f/8.3) in brightly lit areas.
 The iris is the diaphragm that automatically adjusts the aperture of the eye depending on the amount of light that is present.